sambello/meme-generator/README.md

 # MemeGenerator
 This is a simple React Application that generates a random image and allows the user to add text to the meme image.

+## Updates

+* Added boilerplate code for the application